Louisville, Kentucky: Government

 Until 2015, Louisville was one of two cities in Kentucky designated by the state as first-class (along with Lexington, the state's second-largest).
 Since January 6, 2003, Louisville has merged its government with that of Jefferson County, forming coterminous borders.
 Louisville was the second and only other city in the state to merge with its county.
 (Lexington had merged with Fayette County in 1974.)

 Louisville Metro is governed by an executive called the Metro Mayor and a city legislature called the Metro Council.
 The third and current Metro Mayor is Craig Greenberg (D), who entered office on January 3, 2023.

-The Metro Council consists of 26 seats representing districts apportioned by population throughout the city and county.
-The residents of the semi-independent municipalities within Louisville Metro are apportioned to districts along with all other county residents.
-Half (13) of the seats come up for reelection every two years.
-The council is chaired by a Council President, currently David Yates (D), who is elected by the council members annually.
-Democrats currently have a 17-to-9 majority.

 Before merger, under the Kentucky Constitution and statutory law Louisville was designated as a first-class city in regard to local laws affecting public safety, alcohol beverage control, revenue options, and various other matters; as of 2014, it is the only such designated city in the state.

 The Official Seal of the City of Louisville, no longer used following the merger, reflected its history and heritage in the fleur-de-lis representing French aid given during the Revolutionary War and the thirteen stars signifying the original colonies.
 The new Seal of Louisville Metro retains the fleur-de-lis, but has only two stars, one representing the city and the other the county.

 Kentucky's 3rd congressional district encompasses most of Louisville Metro, and is represented by Rep. Morgan McGarvey (D).
-Far eastern portions of the county are part of the 4th congressional district, which is represented by Thomas Massie (R).
+Far eastern portions of the county are part of the 2nd congressional district, which is represented by Brett Guthrie (R).